day8/re-frame-template/README.md

 To use `re-frame-10x` for debugging your app:
   1. click on the application, minimal through it is, to give it "input focus" (you want to be sure that any key presses are going to your new app)
-  2. press `Ctrl-H` and you should see the `re-frame-10x` panel appear on the right side of the window
+  2. press `Ctrl-Shift-X` and you should see the `re-frame-10x` panel appear on the right side of the window

-Sometimes achieving Step 1 on a really simple app - one without widgets - can be fiddly, because the browser itself hogs "input focus" and grabs all the keystrokes (like `Ctrl-H`) which don't then make it through to your app.
+Sometimes achieving Step 1 on a really simple app - one without widgets - can be fiddly, because the browser itself hogs "input focus" and grabs all the keystrokes (like `Ctrl-Shift-X`) which don't then make it through to your app.
 You may need to be determined and creative with Step 1.
 I have every confidence in you.